opea-project/GenAIComps/comps/dataprep/redis/multimodal_langchain/README.md

 ## 1.4 Start LVM Microservice (Optional)

-This is required only if you are going to consume the *generate_captions* API of this microservice as described [here](#43-consume-generate_captions-api).
+This is required only if you are going to consume the *generate_captions* API of this microservice as in [Section 4.3](#43-consume-generate_captions-api).

 Please refer to this [readme](../../../lvms/README.md) to start the LVM microservice.
 After LVM is up, set up environment variables.